 Where to start

-Before you enter into any contractual activities, always call the Research Partnerships & Innovation unit of the OOR to inform them of your project.
+Before you enter into any contractual activities, always call the Research Partnerships and Innovation team of the Office of Research to inform them of your project.
 Your contract will be included in our pre-contract database and the progress of the activity will be disclosed to your Dean and/or designate on a quarterly basis.

 If we can't answer your question, we will do our best to put you in touch with the appropriate individual or unit.